ChibiOS/ChibiOS/readme.txt

 *** 2.3.1 ***
 - FIX: Fixed invalid assertion in adcConvert() (bug 3205410)(backported to 2.2.3).
+- NEW: Improved setup packets handling in the USB driver through a specific callback.
 - OPT: Simplified Serial over USB driver configuration.
 - CHANGE: Removed all the prefixes from the structure/union field names in the HAL subsystem.